-This month’s meeting on Thursday, March 9, is about honey bees.
-George Purkett will give us a presentation about the challenges and solutions for raising honey bees in our local climate.
-We meet at the Sheridan Park Community Center, 680 Lebo Blvd., Bremerton at 7 pm.
+At this month’s meeting on Thursday, March 8, we will be watching a video about pruning blueberries in preparation for our Blueberry Park pruning session.
+We meet in the Sheridan Park Community Center, 680 Lebo Blvd., Bremerton at 7 pm.

 Posted in News